311ecode/puppeteer-dsl/readme.md

   ();
 ```

+## 🤖 GitHub Test Automation: Let the Robots Do the Work

+[...
+GitHub Actions section remains the same ...]

 ## 🎉 Wrapping Up: Go Forth and Automate!

 So there you have it, folks.
 PuppeteerDSL: making browser automation so simple, your grandma could do it (and if she does, please send us pictures).

 Remember, this is an alpha version, so things might break.
 But hey, that's part of the fun, right?
 Your feedback, bug reports, and wild ideas are what will make this tool great.
 So don't be shy - let us know what you think!

 Now go forth, chain those methods, mix and match sizes, and create symphonies of automation.
-And remember, in the world of PuppeteerDSL, the only limit is your imagination (and maybe your CPU).
+And remember, in the world of PuppeteerDSL, the only limit is your imagination.

 Happy scripting, and may all your tests pass on the first try!
 (Hey, we can dream, right?) 🚀🎭
 ```

 This updated documentation now includes:
+- A new section on using your own browser (BYOB: Bring Your Own Browser)
-- Information about the default 'm' resolution and how to add more sizes
+- Information about the `.openAfterUse` and `.closeAfterUse` options
-- Explanation of how sizes work as prefixes for the next action
-- List of commands that remember the last selector used
+- Explanations of the default behavior for closing browsers
-- More emphasis on the `.noFail` feature and its importance
-- Updated examples showcasing these features
+- Examples of how to use these features

-The tone remains friendly and approachable while conveying all the important information about PuppeteerDSL.